escomputers/freepbx-docker/README.md

 This is MVP [Docker Compose](https://docs.docker.com/compose/) application for having [FreePBX](https://www.freepbx.org) - A Voice over IP manager for [Asterisk](https://www.asterisk.org), running in containers.

-Upon starting this multi-container application, it will give you a turnkey PBX system for SIP calling.
+Upon starting this multi-container application, it will give you a turnkey PBX system for SIP calling and also enterprise grade security for managing secrets.

 * FreePBX 16
 * Asterisk 16